kreibaum/pacosako/README.md

     cp frontend/static/* target/
     cd frontend
     elm-live src/Main.elm --no-server -- --output=../target/elm.js

+    # You currently need a sqlite database file to run the server.
+    # Please just ask me for one until I get around to include a setup script
+    # with the repository.
+It must be placed in ./backend/data/database.sqlite

     # In a second terminal, run the backend server
     cd backend